Reversing Lindblad Dynamics via Continuous Petz Recovery Map

-Another noise model with individual dephasing on each physical qubit is also discussed in the Supplemental Material \cite{Suppl}, which leads to similar results of effective noise cancellation.
+The total number of qubits required to achieve the reverse dynamics for $n$-physical qubits is $n + n_a$, where $n_a$ is the number of ancilla qubits to implement the reverse jump operators.
+We note that $n_a$ equals the number of jump operators describing noise acting on $n$-physical qubits, no matter local or correlated.
+For a local noise model, $n_a$ linearly scales with $n$, which is comparable to the number of ancilla qubits required for syndrome measurements in the standard QEC.
+When noise at each physical qubit has pairwise correlations with at most $\ell$ other qubits, $n_a$ scales no more than ${\cal O}(n \ell)$.
+In addition, the time-independent recovery protocol has the advantage that it does not require system controls conditioned on the syndrome measurement outcomes, as well as additional classical computation for diagnosing the errors from the syndromes.

-{\it Remarks.---} We have shown that open quantum dynamics can be reversed by constructing the Petz recovery map in continuous time.
-We have provided an explicit form of the Hamiltonian and jump operators as well as a possible route for physical realization of such dynamics by studying effective dynamics with adiabatic elimination of the ancillary system.
-Our result provides a systematic way to implement the Petz recovery map via continuous time control of quantum dynamics.
+{\it Remarks.---} We have shown that Lindblad dynamics can be reversed by constructing the Petz recovery map in continuous time.
+We have provided an explicit form of the Hamiltonian and jump operators as well as a possible route for physical realization of such dynamics throughout the adiabatic elimination technique.
+As an application, we have shown that the continuous recovery protocol can be designed for QEC, which provides a high recovery rate of encoded quantum information against noisy environment.